cielecki/day-composer/docs/roadmap.md

 **User-Defined Tools:** Introduce the ability for the user to add extra tools to the system.
 Investigate methods for loading extra tools (e.g., eval, JSON, MCP).
 This could allow accessing calendar for example.

+**AI-Assisted Knowledge Base Editing:** Explore functionality for the AI to directly suggest or make additions/modifications to the user's core knowledge files (e.g., `About Me.md`, `Relationships.md`) based on conversations or insights.
+The user need is to streamline the process of updating personal context, allowing the AI to help maintain and expand the knowledge base it uses.

 **Introduce support for weekly and monthly summaries:** via ln-monthly-note and ln-weekly-note.

+**Interactive Creator Mode:** How to create guidance for users when creating their materials?
+Some nice mode? or docs?
+Maybe a tutorial agent?
+Create a creator mode that generates sections/files based on dialogue with the user instead of using standard starter kits.
+This would provide a more personalized and interactive setup experience.
+Maybe this should allow for downloading files from github based on needs of the user.

+**User-Defined Tools:** Introduce the ability for the user to add extra tools to the system.
+Investigate methods for loading extra tools (e.g., eval, JSON, MCP).
+This could allow accessing calendar for example.

 ## Floating Ideas